wordbit/wordbit/content/posts/2021-05-31-blob-opera-and-the-talking-paper-airplane.markdown

 Still, it was great while it lasted.
 Free photo uploads to everyone on planet Earth - the last five years have to be the most documented in human history.
 Thanks for the memories, Google Photos.
 I hope you managed to harvest all the image data you needed to [feed the google machine]({{< relref "2015-06-01-rise-of-the-google-machine.markdown" >}}).

+Right before Steve Jobs passed away he declared "thermonuclear war" on Google for stealing from Apple to create Android smartphones.
+The more calculating Tim Cook has since defused the hostilities and now happily deposits an eight-billion dollar cheque every year from Google to remain the default search engine on iOS.
+It's been abundantly clear over the years that Google's attempts to compete with Apple are half-hearted at best and instead are focusing on what it does best - machine learning and big data.

+That hasn't stopped Google from aping Apple's ecosystem strategy this year.
+They are more tightly integrating Chrome OS with Android for example.
+They even created a Google TV Remote App for Android.
+Rumours are floating around about a completely revamped high-end Pixel 6.

+I can't help but feel these efforts are still tepid.
+Android is only now getting around to making navigation and UI animation smoother and faster.
+But hardware and software integration has and always will make iOS the snappiest of all.

+Apple also continues to rule the smartwatch market.
+Samsung and Google are teaming up to better compete by merging Tizen and Wear OS (and also presumably Fitbit software as well since Google acquired them - what a mess).
+Whether a desperate move or a strategically-sound one, it doesn't really matter - it's simply too late to take on a fully-matured Apple Watch.
+I hope the merger brings something good to the market though - competition is always good.

 Talk about going head-to-head with Apple and how Android is only getting around to addressing a more fluid UI now.

 Maybe have a rapid-fire bullet pint round for the rest?